qaifmz/terrastax/README.md

 ## Features

-This module sets up a network and EKS cluster on AWS and deploys a list of Helm Charts on them.
+This module deploys a list of Helm Charts on EKS Clusters.

 ## Terraform Versions